Shopify/quilt/packages/dates/README.md

 ### `getTimeZoneOffset`

-Takes in a date string and two optional time zone parameters.
-Returns a number representing the offset between the two provided time zones.
+Takes in a date object and two optional time zone string parameters.
+Returns a number representing the offset between the two provided time zones in minutes.

 ```ts
 import {getTimeZoneOffset} from '@shopify/dates';